Why Is Anything Conscious?: Multi-Layered Self-Organisation

+A short proposition shows that if there exists a minimal self intervention tag that is implied by every viable policy, and that tag is itself viable, then it is the weakest viable policy and w-maxing converges to it.
+See Box 3 for the sketch and see the ESM proposition titled ``Self fixed point'' for the full proof.

 A 1ST order self may require centralisation and a ``solid brain'' with a persistent structure \cite{sole2019} (an individual human), as opposed to a ``liquid brain'' (e.g. an ant colony or a population of humans).
+A solid brain would be required for the signals that contribute to a first order self to be co-instantiated in proper time \cite{bennett2026a}, and causally affect one another \cite{bennett2026c}.